Cash Cribbage: Play for money, but keep it friendly.

 Cribbage for Dollars+ – Ruthless Version

-This is a more cut-throat way to play real money Cribbage, but if you’re in a hard-core group with enough extra change to spare, it definitely adds an element of passion for the win.
-Several of my friends play by these rules, and again, with no pennies here in Canada, it can get quite fierce!
+This is a more cut-throat way to play real money Cribbage, but if you’re in a hard-core group with enough extra cash to spare, it definitely adds an element of passion for the win.
+Several of my friends play by these rules, and I assure you, it can get quite fierce!

 In this version, the winner gets $2 just for winning the game.
 In addition, the winner receives a nickel per point for the difference in score.
 A skunk pays 2x, and a double skunk 3x.

 For example, if you win 121 to 106, you would receive $2.75; $2 for the win, and $0.75 for winning by 15 pegs.
 If the score ends 121 to 55, the payout jumps to $5.30.
 That’s $2 for the win, and $3.30 for winning by 66 points with a 3x double skunk multiplier.

 $1 to Win, $2 to Skunk – Perfect Median